 2- Mix the grated onion with the mince and season with 4 tsp of Kebab Spice Mix.

-3- For best results wear a food-safe glove and mix well with one hand until combined.
+3- For best results wear a food-grade glove and mix well with one hand until combined.

-4- Grease an oven-safe pan with oil and transfer the mixture to the pan.
+4- Grease an oven-safe pan with oil and transfer the mixture into the pan.

 5- Press down the mixture by hand creating a flat layer that covers the bottom of the dish.

-6- Divide into portions using a spatula (see the middle image below).
+6- Divide into portions using a wooden spatula (see the middle image below).

 7- Place the slices of tomatoes and capsicums in-between the kebab portions.